What's new in Windows Server 2016

-The content in this section describes what's new and changed in Windows Server® 2016.
-The new features and changes listed here are the ones most likely to have the greatest impact as you work with this release.
+This article describes some of the new features in Windows Server 2016 that are the ones most likely to have the greatest impact as you work with this release.

 The Virtualization area includes virtualization products and features for the IT professional to design, deploy, and maintain Windows Server.

 Physical and virtual machines benefit from greater time accuracy due to improvements in the Win32 Time and Hyper-V Time Synchronization Services.
-Windows Server can now host services that are compliant with upcoming regulations which require a 1ms accuracy with regards to UTC.
+Windows Server can now host services that are compliant with upcoming regulations that require a 1ms accuracy with regard to UTC.

 What's new in Hyper-V on Windows Server 2016.
 This topic explains the new and changed functionality of the Hyper-V role in Windows Server 2016, Client Hyper-V running on Windows 10, and Microsoft Hyper-V Server 2016.